ivvv/FFv2/README.md

 ### 3. <a name="step3"></a>Final SNR estimate and final check

-The final SNR is calculated using the fitted peaks and the total-model-subtracted residual spectrum as `[fitted peak]/[local standard deviation]`.
+The final SNR is calculated using the fitted peaks and the total-model-subtracted residual spectrum as `[fitted peak amplitude]/[local standard deviation]`.

-Features with absolute SNR > 5 are carried forward to the final check - a search for fitting to the sinc wings of significant features, while trying to preserve any \[CI\](2-1) detection.
+Features with absolute(SNR) > 5 are carried forward to the final check - a search to discriminate unique features from fitting to the sinc wings of neighbouring significant features, while trying to preserve any \[CI\](2-1) detection.

 ### 4. <a name="step4"></a>FF feature flags